CGCooke/Graticule/README.md

 Fundamentally, we need to provide it with 4 things.

 1. A function which computes the vector of residuals (bundle_adjustment_function).
-2. An initial estimate of the independant variables (x0).
+2. An initial estimate of the independent variables (x0).
 3. An array defining the sparsity structure of the jacobian matrix (jac_sparsity_matrix).
 4. Arguments passed to our function bundle_adjustment_function (bundle_adjustment_function_args).